gpuweb/gpuweb/proposals/compatibility-mode.md

 In `createBindGroupLayout`, `createPipelineLayout` (including `"auto"` layout creation), if the number of bindings of type `texture_storage_1d`, `texture_storage_2d`, `texture_storage_2d_array` and `texture_storage_3d` with visibility `FRAGMENT` bit true, exceeds the `maxStorageTexturesInFragmentStage` limit, a validation error will occur.

+In addition to the new limits, the existing `maxStorageBuffersPerShaderStage` and `maxStorageTexturesPerShaderStage` limits continue to apply to all stages.
+E.g., the effective storage buffer limit in the fragment stage is `min(maxStorageBuffersPerShaderStage, maxStorageBuffersInFragmentStage)`.

 In Compatibility mode, these new limits will have a default of zero.
 In Core mode, `maxStorageBuffersInFragmentStage` will default to the same value as `maxStorageBuffersPerShaderStage` and, `maxStorageTexturesInFragmentStage` will default to the same value as `maxStorageTexturesPerShaderStage`.

-In addition to the new limits, the existing `maxStorageBuffersPerShaderStage` and `maxStorageTexturesPerShaderStage` limits continue to apply to all stages.
-E.g., the effective storage buffer limit in the fragment stage is `min(maxStorageBuffersPerShaderStage, maxStorageBuffersInFragmentStage)`.

-In both Compatibility Mode and Core, at device creation time, if the requested limit for `maxStorageBuffersInFragmentStage` exceeds the effective limit for `maxStorageBuffersPerShaderStage` or if the requested limit for `maxStorageTexturesInFragmentStage` exceeds the effective limit for `maxStorageTexturePerShaderStage`  an `OperationError` is thrown.
+In both Compatibility Mode and Core, at device creation time, if the requested limit for `maxStorageBuffersInFragmentStage` exceeds the effective requested limit for `maxStorageBuffersPerShaderStage` then the requested limit for `maxStorageBuffersPerShaderStage` will be raised to the value requested for `maxStorageBuffersInFragmentStage`.
+If the requested limit for `maxStorageTexturesInFragmentStage` exceeds the effective limit for `maxStorageTexturePerShaderStage`  then the requested limit for `maxStorageTexturesPerShaderStage` will be raised to the value requested for `macStorageTexturesInFragmentStage`.

-In Core mode, at device creation, both `maxStorageBuffersInFragmentStage` is set to the effective limit for `maxStorageBuffersPerShaderStage` and, `maxStorageTexturesInFragmentStage` is set to the effective limit for `maxStorageTexturesPerShaderStage`.
+In Core mode, at device creation time, and after application of the previous rule, `maxStorageBuffersInFragmentStage` is set to the effective limit for `maxStorageBuffersPerShaderStage` and, `maxStorageTexturesInFragmentStage` is set to the effective limit for `maxStorageTexturesPerShaderStage`.

 **Justification**: OpenGL ES 3.1 allows `MAX_FRAGMENT_SHADER_STORAGE_BLOCKS` and `MAX_FRAGMENT_IMAGE_UNIFORMS` to be zero, and there are a significant number of devices in the field with that value.